Turkey's Erdogan accuses Germany of 'abetting terrorists'

 Deteriorating ties

-Last month, Turkey arrested a group of activists including a Turkish-German journalist and the head of Amnesty International Turkey in a widely condemned crackdown on civil society.
+Last month, Turkey arrested a group of activists including the head of Amnesty International Turkey and a German employee in a widely condemned crackdown on civil society.

 In the wake of last year's coup attempt, Erdogan has tightened his grip on power while overseeing a massive purge of those who he says rose up against him.